 After some time in the museum, must continue up the shore.
 Then there is Escanaba.
 To point out, some think it’s the most well-known city in the U.P.
 Marquette is actually larger and hosts the University of Northern Michigan.

-At any rate, Ludington Park in Escanaba contains picnic spots, room for games, areas to just sit and enjoy.
+At any rate, Ludington Park in Escanaba contains picnic spots, room for games, and areas just to sit and enjoy.
 Another great little town.
 This picture above is from the lakefront.

 Northeast on the Lake Michigan shore

-Subsequently, moving on, up the shore of Lake Michigan.
-The weather didn’t cooperate and too much of the road didn’t have a view of the lake.
+Subsequently, moving on up the shore of Lake Michigan.
+The weather didn’t cooperate, and too much of the road had no view of the lake.
 Also, much of the shore is private property.
 Difficult to get views of the lake.

 Father Marquette lived among the Native People in the U.P. and founded the town of St. Ignace.
 His work opened the area for the French fur traders.